If you enjoy what I have put together please consider donating any amount to support and help me to keep this valuable research going. Thanks!!

 April or May 1963

 Mostly known for the presence of Peter Frampton in their lineup, The Preachers were one of the seminal bands of the mid-60's British beat and rhythm 'n' blues scene.
-The band was led by Anthony 'Tony' Chapman, a drummer from Sydenham, South London, who started his musical career in the early 60s, playing first with The Cliftons and then with The Rolling Stones (both with his longtime friend Bill Wyman on bass).
+The band was led by Anthony Michael 'Tony' Chapman (b.
+1940/41), a drummer from Sydenham, South London, who started his musical career in the early 60s, playing first with The Cliftons and then with The Rolling Stones (both with his longtime friend Bill Wyman on bass).
 After he was fired from the latter band in January 1963 (in favour of Charlie Watts), Tony joined a well-known Croydon-based band called The Strangers.
 Shortly after, however, the band folded for some reason, so Tony and the band's bass player Keith Temple (b.
 Gerard Keith Temple, 1944, Alford, Lincolnshire - d.
 Wednesday, December 1, 2021, East Surrey Hospital, Redhill, for COVID) decided to form a new band together.
 Tony told Keith he had a friend, Steve Carroll (b.
 1944/45), who had played lead guitar and sang in The Cliftons with him, so they got him along for a trial.
 Steve was an amazing guitarist, a Chuck Berry admirer, and a superior player to Keith Richards at playing Chuck Berry stuff.
 He also sang the Chuck Berry numbers.
 So he joined Tony and Keith and they started out as a trio called The Alphabeats.

 Mostly known for the presence of Peter Frampton in their lineup, The Preachers were one of the seminal bands of the mid-60's British beat and rhythm 'n' blues scene.
-The band was led by Anthony 'Tony' Chapman, a drummer from Sydenham, South London, who started his musical career in the early 60s, playing first with The Cliftons and then with The Rolling Stones (both with his longtime friend Bill Wyman on bass).
+The band was led by Anthony Michael 'Tony' Chapman (b.
+1940/41), a drummer from Sydenham, South London, who started his musical career in the early 60s, playing first with The Cliftons and then with The Rolling Stones (both with his longtime friend Bill Wyman on bass).
 After he was fired from the latter band in January 1963 (in favour of Charlie Watts), Tony joined a well-known Croydon-based band called The Strangers.
 Shortly after, however, the band folded for some reason, so Tony and the band's bass player Keith Temple (b.
 Gerard Keith Temple, 1944, Alford, Lincolnshire - d.
 Wednesday, December 1, 2021, East Surrey Hospital, Redhill, for COVID) decided to form a new band together.
 Tony told Keith he had a friend, Steve Carroll (b.
 1944/45), who had played lead guitar and sang in The Cliftons with him, so they got him along for a trial.
 Steve was an amazing guitarist, a Chuck Berry admirer, and a superior player to Keith Richards at playing Chuck Berry stuff.
 He also sang the Chuck Berry numbers.
 So he joined Tony and Keith and they started out as a trio called The Alphabeats.

 THE ALPHABEATS (APRIL or MAY 1963 - AUGUST ?, 1963) / THE PREACHERS #1 (AUGUST ?, 1963 - AUGUST 31, 1963)